Verso, in pencil, lower right [not in artist's hand]: Gorky / Composition #1 / 44.152.

 Commentary

-Gorky titled the drawing Composition I when he loaned it to the Museum of Modern Art's circulating exhibition, Twelve Contemporary Painters, which appeared at a dozen venues between February 1944 and May 1945.
+Gorky titled the drawing Composition I when he loaned it to the Museum of Modern Art's circulating exhibition Twelve Contemporary Painters, which appeared at a dozen venues between February 1944 and May 1945.

-The drawing's first owner, Dr. Harry Weiss (?–1955), was Gorky's physician from the early 1930s until his death in 1948.
-Gorky became a patient of Dr. Weiss' at the suggestion of his early pupil and longstanding patron, Mina Boehm Metzger (1877–1975), when seeking treatment for undiagnosed lead poisoning.
-Weiss ultimately linked this to the artist's use of lead white pigments.1
+The drawing's first owner, Dr. Harry Weiss (?–1955), was Gorky's physician from the early 1930s until his death in July 1948.
+Gorky became a patient of Dr. Weiss' at the suggestion of his early pupil and patron, Mina Boehm Metzger (1877–1975), when seeking treatment for undiagnosed lead poisoning.
+Weiss eventually connected the ailment to Gorky's use of lead white pigments.2 Gorky often paid for his doctors' bills with artwork and it is possible that the drawing was exchanged in this manner, rather than gifted.3 The majority of Gorky's visits to Dr. Weiss occurred after his cancer diagnosis in the winter of 1946.

-1. Hayden Herrera, Arshile Gorky: His Life and Work (New York: Farrar, Straus, and Giroux, 2003), 236.
+2. Hayden Herrera, Arshile Gorky: His Life and Work (New York: Farrar, Straus, and Giroux, 2003), 236.

-2. Herrera, Arshile Gorky, 236, 510–11, 592.
+3. Herrera, 236, 510–11, 592.